 Misconception 1: Higher months means better.
 A strategy showing +8 months with one padlock is not necessarily better than one showing +5 months with five padlocks.
 Evidence strength tells you how reliable the estimate is.
 An eight-month figure derived from a handful of small, poorly controlled studies is far less trustworthy than a five-month figure supported by dozens of large trials.
 When evidence strength is low, the real effect could be anywhere from negative to double the stated figure.

 Misconception 2: The Toolkit tells you what to do.
 The EEF is explicit that the Toolkit is not a prescription.
 It tells you what has worked on average, in other schools, under research conditions.
-It does not tell you what will work in your school, with your staffing, your pupil demographic, and your existing practice.
+It does not tell you what will work in your school, with your staffing, your learner demographic, and your existing practice.
 Goldacre (2013) argued in his influential DfE paper that evidence should inform professional judgement, not replace it.
 The Toolkit is a starting point for a professional conversation, not a shopping list.

 Misconception 3: Zero or negative months means the strategy is harmful.
 Several entries show modest or near-zero effects.
 This does not mean the strategy is damaging.
 It may mean the evidence is mixed, or that context determines whether the strategy works.
-Inquiry-based learning, for example, shows modest effects on average but produces stronger gains when used with pupils who already have strong foundational knowledge.
+Inquiry-based learning, for example, shows modest effects on average but produces stronger gains when used with learners who already have strong foundational knowledge.
 Average effects obscure important variation.

 Integrating EEF Evidence into Lesson Planning

 The gap between knowing the evidence and using it in planning is where most schools lose ground.
-The EEF Toolkit is consulted during Pupil Premium reviews or CPD sessions, then filed away.
+The EEF Toolkit is consulted during pupil premium reviews or CPD sessions, then filed away.
 The strategies that consistently produce gains, feedback, metacognition, retrieval practice, and spaced practice, require deliberate structural choices in lesson planning, not one-off efforts.

 Beyond the Toolkit: Reports and Guidance